Title

 Purpose

-The standards and procedures described below provide guidance to all researchers and animal handlers for the adoption process of companion animals at The University of North Carolina at Chapel Hill (UNC-CH) when they are no longer appropriate for research or teaching purposes.
+The standards and procedures described below provide guidance to all researchers and animal handlers for the adoption process of companion animals at UNC-Chapel Hill.

-All personnel and investigators involved in research with companion animals.
-The standards described in this document apply to the adoption process for all companion animals previously engaged in research.
+This Standard applies to all personnel and investigators involved in research with companion animals and apply to the adoption process for companion animals previously engaged in research.

 Standard

-It is the responsibility of Division of Comparative Medicine (DCM) and investigators working with companion animals to determine whether adoption is feasible (e.g., adoption may be appropriate for one healthy animal in a litter, but not for the entire litter).
+It is the responsibility of the Division of Comparative Medicine (DCM) and investigators working with companion animals to determine whether adoption is feasible.

 - The decision regarding adoption of specific companion animals should take into consideration: